-You may have tasted it in a Late Night London bar, but it’s not quite the same… Barcelona bloggers Iris and Rocinta from Lifestyle Barcelona give us the lowdown on the best places to sample Cava in the Catalan capital.
+You may have tasted it in a Late Night London bar, but it’s not quite the same… Barcelona-based bloggers Iris and Rocinta give us the lowdown on the best places to sample Cava in the Catalan capital.

 ‘Cava’ is Catalonia’s very own take on France’s Champagne, a fruity, sparkly, sophisticated treat made with methods stolen from Spain’s Northern neighbour in the 19th Century.
 The homeland of Cava is the Penedès region, located approximately 40km southwest of Barcelona.
 The region is surrounded by rough and rocky elevation of Montserrat, and enjoys an ideal climate for wine-making.